zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/configure-steps-pipelines.md

     addition_pipeline()
 ```

-The method `write_run_configuration_template` genreates a config template (at path `run.yaml` in this case) that includes all configuration options for this specific pipeline and your active stack.
+The method `write_run_configuration_template` generates a config template (at path `run.yaml` in this case) that includes all configuration options for this specific pipeline and your active stack.
 Let's run the pipeline:

 ```python
 python run.py